AM2iCo: Evaluating Word Meaning in Context across Low-Resource Languages with Adversarial Examples: Related Work

-Besides WiC-style evaluation resources, there are several other datasets designed to evaluate cross-lingual context-aware lexical representations.
+There are several other `non-WiC' datasets designed to evaluate cross-lingual context-aware lexical representations.
 Bilingual Contextual Word Similarity (BCWS) \cite{bcws} challenges a model to predict graded similarity of cross-lingual word pairs given sentential context, one in each language.
 In the Bilingual Token-level Sense Retrieval (BTSR) task \cite{liu-etal-2019-investigating}, given a query word in a source language context, a system must retrieve a meaning-equivalent target language word within a target language context.\footnote{BTSR could be seen as a contextualized version of the standard bilingual lexicon induction task \cite[\textit{inter alia}]{Mikolov:2013arxiv,Sogaard:2018acl,Ruder:2019jair}.} However, both BCWS and BTSR are again very restricted in terms of language coverage: BCWS covers only one language pair (EN-ZH), while BTSR contains two pairs (EN-ZH/ES).
-Further, they provide only test data: therefore, they can merely be used as general intrinsic probes for pretrained models, but cannot support fine-tuning experiments and cannot fully expose the relevance of information available in pretrained models for downstream applications.
-This might be problematic as intrinsic tasks in general do not necessarily correlate well with downstream performance \cite{chiu-etal-2016-intrinsic, glavas-etal-2019-properly}.
+Further, they provide only test data: as such, they can merely be used as general intrinsic probes for pretrained models, but cannot support fine-tuning experiments and cannot fully expose the relevance of information available in pretrained models for downstream applications.
+This is problematic as intrinsic tasks in general do not necessarily correlate well with downstream performance \cite{chiu-etal-2016-intrinsic, glavas-etal-2019-properly}.